 Knowing that actions speak louder than words, below are some of the practices we’re actively engaging in to do so.
 We know we have lots of room for improvement, and are striving to make positive changes everyday.

 The power of working collectively

-Being a retailer that stocks over 200 brands of fashion and homewares, a lot of our footprint is down to each suppliers commitment to the planet and people - so we are well aware we’re in a position to help influence these brands in a positive way.
+Being a retailer that stocks over 100 brands, a lot of our footprint is down to each suppliers commitment to the planet and people - so we are well aware we’re in a position to help influence these brands in a positive way.
 We pledge to continue doing this as we have done so far, and we're motivated now more than ever to see our brands improving their practices in all three pillars of sustainability.

 We are acutely aware of how our feedback towards brands and their sustainability practices are extremely important.
 Our team are using the values set out in our Ethical Edit, to encourage and support our brands to work towards using more ethical and sustainable practices (if they aren’t already).
 From the raw materials, to the processes, to their final product and their packaging, we have communicated and suggested specific ethical and sustainable alternatives, to give them a chance to incorporate these into their businesses.

 Our influence varies across the different brands, for many smaller NZ brands, we may be their biggest retailer, giving us a lot more impact with the feedback we give them.
 Whereas for many, we are just a small one of their hundreds of Australasian stockists, buying a much smaller amount compared to bigger, international retailers, giving us much less power and influence.

 We’ve built this pillar with the belief that everyone is worthy of love and that together the POWER OF KINDNESS can make a whole lot of difference in this world.
-Check out the work we've done to support the below organisations here.
+Check out the work we've done to support the local and international organisations here.